Pediatricians Stand By Meds For ADHD, But Some Say Therapy Should Come First

 A spokesperson for the American Academy of Pediatrics' ADHD Clinical Practice Guidelines Subcommittee says the group reviewed the recent "behavior first" research but didn't find the evidence strong enough to warrant a change in the guidelines.

-However, both the Academy and its critics agree that not enough children are currently getting adequate behavioral treatment.
+However, both the academy and its critics agree that not enough children are currently getting adequate behavioral treatment.

 "It's certainly true that when you watch TV, you're not going to see a lot of commercials about behavioral treatments, but you very well may see some new ones about medication," says Carla Allan, a psychologist and ADHD specialist at Children's Mercy in Kansas City, Mo., and a member of the ADHD Clinical Practice Guidelines Subcommittee at the AAP.